Posted on April 7, 2023

 CiCi Huston had three brothers.

-In a message to me, Celeste Shane Huston angrily confirmed that Paige and David were sex partners and so were David and Tamara Green.
+In a message to me, Celeste Shane Huston seemed angry that her brother David was sex partners with both Paige and Tamara Green.

 David and Celeste’s father was Myron Shane, already a wealthy business owner from Kansas City who moved his young family to Beverly Hills in the 1940s.